Mutation of Property: Process, Documents & Importance

 5. After submission, an official may visit the property for verification.

-6. Once verified, the property records are updated and the certificate is issued.
+6. Once verified, the property records are updated and a mutation certificate is issued.

 Online Process